The Partnership.

 owned the call.

-I have led data, systems and business operations programmes across sectors for over a decade, owning migrations, implementations, reporting builds and the operating models around them.
-I run delivery at Ahonsi & Co as Implementation Architect.
+Over a decade leading data, systems and operations programmes across sectors: migrations, new systems, reporting builds, and the operating models around them.
+I run Stratford Ellis as Lead Data Consultant.

-That means when you bring a stuck decision to a session, you're not getting a generalist's view of it.
-You're getting someone who has owned the same kind of call, in the same kind of programme, and lived with the consequences.
+So when you bring a stuck decision into a session, you're not getting a generalist's view.
+You're getting someone who's made the same kind of call, on the same kind of programme, and had to live with how it played out.

 If this is